 - You’re comfortable in the terminal

-- You already use GPG (or are willing to learn)
+- You already use GPG, or you’re willing to learn

-- You want control over your data (no cloud, unless you want it)
+- You want control over your data with no cloud unless you choose one

-- You want to integrate it into scripts and automation
+- You want to wire it into scripts and automation

-- You want a simple, auditable solution (~700 lines of bash)
+- You want something simple and auditable (roughly 700 lines of bash)

-- You share passwords with non-techies (family, colleagues without GPG)
+- You share passwords with non-technical people (family, colleagues without GPG)

-- You want a polished mobile experience without setup
+- You want a polished mobile experience with no setup

-- You don’t want to deal with GPG key management
+- You’d rather not deal with GPG key management

-- Your organization requires compliance with specific password managers
+- Your organization mandates a specific password manager for compliance

 # ~/.zshrc